matrix-org/matrix-spec-proposals/proposals/1640-event-id-as-hashes.md

 event to clients, however.

-Note that the `auth_events` and `prev_events` fields aren't sent to clients, and so the changes proposed above won't effect clients.
+Note that the `auth_events` and `prev_events` fields aren't sent to clients, and so the changes proposed above won't affect clients.

 ## Protocol Changes